-Education grant: Up to TT\$140 a month per child is paid, for up to four children per household.
+Education grant: Up to TT\$500 a month per child is paid for up to four children per household.

-Free bus pass: Entitled persons receive free travel on public transport.
+Free bus pass: Free travel on public transport for eligible persons.

-House rent assistance: Up to TT\$2,500 is paid directly to the landlord in a 3-month period.
+House rent assistance: Up to TT\$2,500 is paid directly to the beneficiary's landlord in a three-month period.

-Medical equipment grant: Up to TT\$5,000 is paid.
+Medical equipment grant: Up to TT\$7,500 is paid.
 The purchase of any particular item may only be approved once in each two-year period.

-Home help grant: The caregiver receives TT\$350 a month, for up to 3 months.
+Home help grant: TT\$1,800 a month is paid to the caregiver for up to three months.

-School textbook grant: A one-time sum of TT\$500 per child is paid, for up to four children per household.
+School textbook grant: A one-time sum of TT\$500 per child is paid for up to four children per household.

-Special child grant: TT\$300 a month is paid to parents for up to four children per household.
+Special child grant: TT\$800 a month is paid to parents for up to four children per household.

-Ministry of Social Development (http://www.socialservices .gov.tt), Social Welfare Division, provides general supervision of the social assistance program.
+Ministry of the People and Social Development, Social Welfare Division, provides general supervision of the social assistance program.

-United States
+United States of America